 What shall I include in my advert?

 When you’re listing your holiday, be sure to detail absolutely everything that’s included in the trip.
 Try to give the names of any hotels, resorts and airlines, state where the holiday is departing from, and of course all the finer details such as dates, length of stay etc. Pre-booked excursions, activities, and any inclusive meals and transport are all great selling points, so be sure to include those too.

 Can I definitely change the names on my tickets?

-If you’re selling your unwanted travel, you should ring your service provider to check that the names on the tickets can definitely be changed.
-Although most airlines and holiday operators will let you change the names, some don’t, and so you need to double check this before trying to sell your holiday.
+If you’re selling your unwanted travel, you need to check with the individual provider to double check their transfer policy.
+Although most airlines and travel operators will let you change the names, some don’t, and so you need to double check this before trying to transfer your travel.

 What about the name change fees?

 Make sure you outline any details of name transfer fees or extra charges before you sell your holiday.
 You can offer to cover these costs as a further incentive to sell, but ensure you state what your expectations are in your listing, and of course check all the fees so you’re not left out of pocket.

 When should I transfer all the name change details?

 Once you’ve sold your holiday, make sure you get the new information and change the name details as soon as possible within the 48 transfer period.
 Once your listing has sold you enter into a new message and exchange with the buyer.
 This is the area where you can transfer all details to them and make the transfer complete.
 The buyer will have 7 days to accept the transfer process as complete.